Benefits of Drinking Mushroom Coffee

 Nowadays, these fungi-alternatives are produced for their multitude of health benefits and alternative flavour profiles, which could make this blend your next go-to drink!

 What types of mushrooms are used in mushroom coffee?

-Mushroom coffee is a blend of ground coffee beans and medicinal mushrooms, often featuring adaptogenic varieties which help to reduce levels of cortisol and adrenaline in the body, thereby combating stress.
-These mushrooms are also a rich source of beta-glucans, which is a type of fibre which can lower cholesterol and regulate blood sugar levels.
+Mushroom coffee is a blend of ground coffee beans and medicinal mushrooms, often featuring adaptogenic varieties which help to reduce levels of cortisol and adrenaline in the body, thereby helping to combat stress.
+These mushrooms are also a rich source of beta-glucans, which is a type of fibre that can lower cholesterol and regulate blood sugar levels.

 Chaga mushrooms are recognized for their significant zinc content, which offers antioxidant benefits.
 Additionally, Chaga mushrooms are believed to modulate cytokines, a group of proteins that contribute to the formation of white blood cells, making it an effective ingredient for boosting the immune system.